HanliJiang13/SenSeqNet/README.md

 # SenSeqNet: A Deep Learning Framework for Cellular Senescence Detection from Protein Sequences

-This repository includes source code, datasets, and models for the study:
+This repository includes source code, datasets, and models for the study "SenSeqNet: A Deep Learning Framework for Cellular Senescence Detection from Protein Sequences".

-**Hanli Jiang, Li Lin, Dongliang Deng, Jianyu Ren, Xin Yang, Lubin Liu (2024) (in submission)**

 ---